GraphBench: Next-generation graph learning benchmarking: Subdomain Details

-\paragraph{Experimental evaluation and baselines} We report results using four standard ABC variants. \begin{itemize} \item \solver{Strash} converts the circuit into an AIG representation using structural hashing.
-This serves as the basis for subsequent optimizations. \item \solver{Resyn} is a lightweight synthesis script that alternates between balancing and rewriting. \item \solver{Compress2} applies balancing, rewriting, and refactoring, together with zero-cost replacements, to restructure the network and enable further simplifications. \item \solver{Resyn2rs} is a heavyweight optimization script that performs multiple rounds of balancing, rewriting, refactoring, and resubstitution, progressively increasing the cut sizes ($K=6$ to $12$). \end{itemize} As you may notice, the methods are ordered by complexity, with \solver{Strash} being the simplest and lightest, and \solver{Resyn2rs} the most complex and expensive.
+\paragraph{Experimental evaluation and baselines}~ We report results using four standard ABC variants. \begin{itemize} \item \solver{Strash} converts the circuit into an AIG representation using structural hashing.
+This serves as the basis for subsequent optimizations. \item \solver{Resyn} is a lightweight synthesis script that alternates between balancing and rewriting. \item \solver{Compress2} applies balancing, rewriting, and refactoring, together with zero cost; neither method produces a structure that enables further simplifications. \item \solver{Resyn2rs} is a heavyweight optimization script that performs multiple rounds of balancing, rewriting, refactoring, and resubstitution, progressively increasing the cut sizes ($K=6$ to $12$). \end{itemize} As you may notice, the methods are ordered by complexity, with \solver{Strash} being the simplest and lightest, and \solver{Resyn2rs} the most complex and expensive.
 Notably, we do not include any learning-based baselines for this dataset.
 While numerous graph-generative approaches exist (e.g., \cite{vignac2022digress}), most are designed for undirected graphs and thus unsuitable for DAGs.
-Moreover, our experiments with two DAG-specific generative methods, LayerDAG~\citep{lilayerdag} and Directo~\citep{carballo2025directo}, indicate that they fail to produce circuits functionally equivalent to the target truth table.
+Moreover, our experiments with two DAG-specific generative methods, LayerDAG~\citep{lilayerdag} and Directo~\citep{carballo2025directo}, indicate that neither method produces circuits functionally equivalent to the target truth table.
 This suggests a new and unexplored direction for the graph generation community, i.e., developing conditional DAG generative models that enforce strict constraints, such as functional equivalence with a given truth table.

+\paragraph{Dataset challenges}~ Aside from general graph-generation difficulties, this dataset presents specific challenges related to DAG generation and comparison with truth tables.
+As providing an exact match to the target truth table is very hard to achieve in general, even with sophisticated solvers as seen below, learning methods struggle to achieve good performance.
+Furthermore, small changes in generation can lead to substantially worse outcomes, requiring exact methods which most graph generation models are not.
+In addition to valid DAG generation, the target chip design score also takes circuit size into account, pushing models to learn smaller circuits.

-\paragraph{Results} Our results using four different ABC variants are reported in \Cref{tab:cd_res}.
+\paragraph{Results}~ Our results using four different ABC variants are reported in \Cref{tab:cd_res}.
 We report the score defined in \Cref{eq:cd_score}.
 The methods rank consistently with their complexity across all settings, with the simple \solver{Strash} yielding the worst results and the advanced \solver{Resyn2rs} achieving the best performance.